 A domain search will display the registrar, the registrar’s Whois server, the registrar’s URL (Web address), associated name servers, current status of the domain, last updated date, creation date and expiration date.

 - To search for a domain record, ensure that the correct TLD in the dropdown next to the search box is selected.
 Verisign Registry’s WHOIS automatically selects the domain tab.
 If you are searching for a domain, you do not need to alter this selection.

 - Next, type your domain name into the search box.

 An example of a domain records search, http://www.verisign.com must be entered as verisign.com.
 No prefixes should be added to the domain.
 Please note that if you add www., or any other prefix, the WHOIS will respond with “No Results Found.”
 This will also appear if the domain name is not currently registered.

 - Select “Search” and scroll down the page to find the results of your search.

 Search Tip Specify only part of the search string to perform a "partial" search on domain.
 Every domain STARTING with the string will be found.
 A trailing dot (or dots) after your text or the partial keyword indicates a partial search.

-A registrar record search will display the registrar’s address, phone number, WHOIS server, URL (Web address) and specific contact (administrative, technical and invoicing) information, including phone numbers and e-mail addresses.
+A registrar record search will display the registrar’s address, phone number, Whois server, URL (Web address) and specific contact (administrative, technical and billing) information, including phone numbers and e-mail addresses.

 - First ensure that the tab for “Registrar” is selected above the search bar.